Are you wondering if you need to tweak your baby’s schedule at 9 months? Here’s your guide to 9-month-old wake windows and sleep!

-Let’s talk about how 9-month-old wake windows can impact your baby’s sleep schedule.
-Maybe you need to make some tweaks like we did!
+Let’s talk about how 9-month-old wake windows can impact your baby’s sleep schedule and what their overall day might look like.

 At 9 months old, your baby’s wake windows will be between 3 to 3.5 hours.